z-esmaily/Spawn_Gradient_Descent/README.md

 </p>

 ### Implementation and Experimentation
-Our implementation is based on the existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) method.
-The SpGD optimizer is defined in the `spawngd.py` file located in the <code>Deep_implementation/optimizers</code> path.
+Our implementation utilizes existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) for data handling and common model architectures within PyTorch.
+However, it introduces a novel SpGD optimizer (defined in `spawngd.py'), located in the <code>Deep_implementation/optimizers</code>, to enhance the performance.

 To evaluate the best accuracy, loss, and runtime for various optimizers on the CIFAR-10 dataset, run the `Cifar_Compare_Best_Accuracy_Time.py` file located in the `Deep_implementation` folder with the following command: